EinFabo/cts/README.md

 # CTS – Connect To Server

 **CTS (Connect To Server)** is a lightweight command-line tool for quick SSH access.
-It lets you define custom host shortcuts so you can connect to servers without typing full usernames or IP addresses every time.
+It lets you define custom host shortcuts so you can connect to servers without typing full usernames or IP addresses every time!

 ---